 - In the Italian Riviera there is another very famous sauce, the Genoa basil pesto made in the mortar.
 If you want to try my recipe here the link for my Complete Guide to Pesto Sauce.

-- If you prepare the Italian Riviera walnuts sauce – in for a penny in for a pound – don’t you prepare some Italian Riviera traditional home made pasta such as the Medieval Corzetti or chestnut troffie?
+- If you prepare the Italian Riviera walnuts sauce – in for a penny in for a pound – why don’t you prepare also some Italian Riviera traditional home made pasta such as Pansoti, the traditional ravioli filled with a bouquet of wild herbs called prebuggiun which are the loyal espouse to this sauce?

 Did you like this recipe?
 Don’t miss the next ones!